wrk-fmd/geobroker/geobroker/README.md

 * (optional) `lastPoint`: The [point] of the last status update of the unit.
 * (optional) `targetPoint`: The destination [point] of the unit.
 * (optional) `currentPosition`: The [position] which was last published by the unit.
+* (optional) `isAvailableForDispatching`: A boolean value indicating if the unit can be dispatched to a new incident right now.

 Example: